Skip to main content

 Biosketch

-My lab is interested in the intersection of signaling pathways and metabolism, with the ultimate aim to translate these findings for novel metabolic imaging applications.
+My lab works at the intersection of signaling pathways and metabolism, with the goal of translating these findings for metabolic imaging and therapeutic applications.

-Hyperpolarized magnetic resonance spectroscopy (HP-MRS) is a unqiue metabolic imaging platform that enables real-time, non-invasive detection of metabolic flux in living cells and model organisms.
-I have pioneered the development of reporter genes for HP-MRS by genetically modifying cells to over-express bacterial and mammalian enzymes.
-Leveraging my expertise in molecular biology, I am now investigating growth factor signaling and metabolic pathways.
+Hyperpolarized magnetic resonance spectroscopy (HP-MRS) is a unique metabolic imaging platform that enables real-time, non-invasive detection of metabolic flux in living cells and model organisms.
+I have previously pioneered the development of reporter genes for HP-MRS by genetically modifying cells to over-express bacterial and mammalian enzymes.
+I am now investigating growth factor signaling and nutrient consumption pathways, using a combination of genetic and pharmacological inhibition strategies, with a focus on cellular sugar and lipid metabolism.

 Research/Clinical Keywords